 Here is how you can allocate resources effectively:

-1. First, build an iteration (i.e., a sprint) based on the highest priority tasks first.
+- First, build an iteration (i.e., a sprint) based on the highest priority tasks first.
 Be sure to check any task dependencies have been met and also discuss any potential risks related to those functions.
-If high–priority tasks are waiting on dependencies, plan out how to meet the dependencies first.
+If high-priority tasks are waiting on dependencies, plan how to satisfy the dependencies first.

 3. Visualize progress and set realistic deadlines

 As you analyze progress and receive feedback, be sure to resolve problems as soon as they arrive.
-Frequently, business needs can change mid-stream, and this is where your change management strategy comes into play.
+Frequently, business needs can change mid-stream, and this is where your change management strategy becomes essential for managing workload effectively.

 Typical examples would be changes in a feature or if a dependency was too complex to implement as planned.
 You can refer to priorities in these events and recalibrate expected delivery by swapping out future priorities with current priorities not ready for completion.
 To establish practical deadlines and modify them with ease, it’s highly recommended to create a timeline to support your team every step of the way.